Estimated reading time: 11 minutes

 The first action specified in the document is declaring a Responsible Person.
 This person will be in charge of and responsible for all fire safety procedures onsite and should specifically be in the hands of someone with ‘control of the premises’.
 In care homes, this would typically be:

 - Facilities Managers

-Furthermore, take into account that there can be more than one Responsible Person.
-If there are a number of people responsible for the premises, they must work together in consensus towards improved fire safety.
+It’s important to realise that there can be more than one Responsible Person.
+If, by the legislative definition, there are a number of people with ‘control over the premises’, they must work collaboratively in the interests of fire safety.

-- Provide legally-mandated, formal fire safety training to all staff members
+- Providing formal fire safety training to all staff

 Fire Risk Assessment

-- Record your findings, prepare emergency procedures and provide training.
+- Record your findings, prepare your emergency procedures accordingly and provide fire safety training.

 - Review and update this assessment regularly.